 - unfounded recommendations to prevent infection by taking vitamin C and avoiding spicy foods

-- a video with useless advice about preventing 2019-nCoV by modifying your diet (for example, by avoiding cold drinks, milkshakes, or ice cream).
-This video, which demonstrates the removal of a parasitic worm from a person’s lip, is many years old and has nothing to do with 2019-nCoV.
+- a video with useless advice about preventing infection with the new coronavirus by modifying your diet (for example, by avoiding cold drinks, milkshakes, or ice cream).
+This video, which demonstrates the removal of a parasitic worm from a person’s lip, is many years old and has nothing to do with the current virus.

 Facebook is trying to fact-check postings, label those that are clearly false, and reduce their ranking so they are less prominently displayed.
 Twitter, YouTube, and TikTok have also taken steps to limit or label misinformation.
 But it’s nearly impossible to catch them all, especially since some are in private social media groups and are harder to find.

-While news of a novel and deadly virus spreading across the globe may be terrifying, it’s important to recognize that the most threatening virus in this country right now isn’t 2019-nCoV — it’s the flu.
-According to the CDC, there have already been up to 26 million cases of the flu this season, leading to hundreds of thousands of hospital admissions and up to 25,000 deaths.
-And this flu season has not been particularly severe.
+While news of a novel and deadly virus spreading across the globe may be terrifying, it’s important to recognize that there’s another, more familiar virus in this country to be concerned about: it’s the flu.
+According to the CDC, there have already been up to 51 million cases of the flu this season, leading to hundreds of thousands of hospital admissions and up to 55,000 deaths.

 Getting a flu shot is a great first step if you’re worrying about avoiding illness.
-Other measures to protect yourself from the flu (such as staying away from others who are sick and taking care to not infect others if you’re sick) are basic strategies that can also help you avoid 2019-nCoV.
+Other measures to protect yourself from the flu (such as staying away from others who are sick and taking care to not infect others if you’re sick) are basic strategies that can also help you avoid the new coronavirus.

 - rely on experts who use well-accepted scientific analyses and publish their results in reputable medical journals

-- have a mission to inform and protect the public, such as the CDC and the WHO, which recently added a myth busters page to its information on 2019-nCoV
+- have a mission to inform and protect the public, such as the CDC and the WHO, which recently added a myth busters page to its information on the virus

 - are not promoting or selling a product related to the information provided.